closedcircuit0/HumanEngineering/03_Subsystems/003_The_Engineering_of_The_Self.md

-# The Engineering of the Self: A Construct of Bias and Stubbornness
+# The Engineering of the Self

 > Your Self is a predictive model that pursues energy efficiency to protect its Highest Value, and Wisdom is the art of its operation.